ZackMattor/clipper/README.md

 A lightweight dashboard is bundled at `http://localhost:3000/`.
 It offers:

-- A form for kicking off new extractions (subset of the CLI/API flags).
+- A form for kicking off new extractions (same payload the API expects).
 - A sortable, filterable gallery of every clip, complete with cover thumbnails, summaries, and direct download links (powered by `GET /api/clips`).
 - A per-folder source picker (selection required) mirrors the `srcMedias` option, so you can kick off runs for specific movies without constructing API calls by hand.
 - Cover and video links point to the static `/clips/...` assets, so you can preview or share results without touching the filesystem.